How to File a Petition for Grandparent Visitation?

 - One parent, or both parents, are incarcerated for at least 3 months.

 As stated above, if certain criteria are met, a grandparent can file a petition for visitation.
+Our firm can help with the preparation of the petition and work directly with a litigation expert to ensure your rights and efforts to enforce your grandparent rights are handled efficiently.
 The grandparent can file a pleading in a pending divorce or parenting case but if there is no pending case, a petition must be filed in the county where the child resides.

 The Court will always consider information relevant to the best interest of the child and that is especially so for grandparent visitation rights.
 The court will generally consider the following: